1. Is depression a mental illness?

 Alternative therapy describes any treatment or technique that has not been extensively scientifically documented or identified as safe or effective for a specific condition.
 Alternative therapy involves a variety of disciplines that include everything from diet to mental conditioning and lifestyle changes.
 Some of these have been found to be effective for treating depression.

 Exercise, sometimes considered an alternative treatment, has gained increasing evidence for its ability to treat mild to moderate forms of depression.

 Examples of alternative therapies include acupuncture, guided imagery, chiropractic care, yoga, hypnosis, biofeedback, aromatherapy, relaxation, herbal remedies, massage, and many others.
 If you are interested in trying any of these options, talk to your doctor.

 5. How can you determine if an illness is causing depression or depression is causing an illness?

 Illnesses that can lead to depression are usually major, chronic, and/or terminal.
-When an illness is causing depression, there is often long-term pain present or there is a sudden change in lifestyle.
+When an illness is causing depression, there is often long-term pain or physical disability present or there is a sudden change in lifestyle.

 6. I've heard lots of warnings about drug interactions with certain depression medicines.
 What are they?

 MAOIs, or monoamine oxidase inhibitors, are effective antidepressant medicines that have been used for years.
 Typically prescribed for people with severe depression, MAOIs improve mood by increasing the number of chemicals in the brain that pass messages between brain cells.
-They have proven to work just as well as other antidepressant drugs, but they have more possible food and drug interactions.
+They have proven to work just as well as, if not better than, other antidepressant drugs, but they have more possible food and drug interactions.